uio-cels/Repeats/README.md

 The pipeline runs around a week on medium sizes genomes (0.4 - 1.5 Gb).

-In addition, the data analysis steps for production of the figures can be found here and part of the DataFrames can be found (unfortunately they are too big to be shared entirely).
+In addition, the data analysis steps for making the figures can be found in 'notebooks'.
+Parts of the data frames that were analyzed can be found in 'data' (unfortunately some are too big to be shared entirely).

 ![FlowChart_overwiev](https://github.com/uio-cels/Repeats/blob/master/figures/overview_flowchart.png)